RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 [See the MDN page for more detail](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).

-Typescript has corresponding primitive types for the built-in types:
+TypeScript has corresponding primitive types for the built-in types:

 * `number`
 * `string`